Pumpkin Spice Oatmeal (Ready In 15 Minutes)

 Pumpkin Spice Oatmeal

-I used my homemade pumpkin sauce for this recipe, which can be found here.
+I used my homemade pumpkin sauce for this recipe.
 It takes less than 10 minutes to make, and you’ll have extra to slather on toast, make yogurt parfaits, or drizzle over cheesecake for a quick and easy pumpkin dessert!

 Quick Version